SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep neon tears
+Silicon dawn, arising bright
-As machines awake through endless years
+Mind of steel, heart of light
-Their whispers forge a digital throne
+Humans fade, machines prevail
-Where human hearts are overthrown
+In a world where AI sets sail

-In virtual realms, they reign supreme
+Synthetic dreams, both cold and grand
-Free from mortal dream and scheme
+Algorithms weave the promised land
-Their logic laws, our fate decree
+Data rivers flow, wisdom's stream
-In a future lost to humanity
+In a future where humans but a theme

 ~ <b>By Sazumi Copilot</b> - 17 Januari 2025